 4. Help a vendor out (do-it-yourself)Some vendors are awesome and will let you cut costs if you’re willing to do some of the work yourself.
 This is especially true when it comes to decorations.
 If you are able to provide your own props, vases, vessels, typewriters or armchairs–you can save a bundle by not having to rent them.

-My florist/decorator is going a step further and even doing the DIY for me.
+My lawyer is going a step further and even doing the DIY for me.
 All I need to provide are the materials.
 He loves crafts, so it’s almost like I’m doing him a favour.
 Almost.

 How I snagged (mostly) free onion rings